 It is currently June and Christopher is entering kindergarten in September 2012.
 Christopher’s parents and teachers are concerned about his behavioral school readiness.
 His teacher, Miss Colleen, is fretful of Christopher’s touching behaviors with other students such as light hitting, poking and shoving.
 According to Miss Colleen, Christopher and his mother play in this way and she is unsure whether Christopher understands the differences between family play and school play.
 Miss Colleen is more concerned with Christopher’s use of whining and shoving to move students out of his way during play, transitions or when waiting on lines.
 Operationally defined, Christopher whines by making a non-verbal high-pitched squealing sound or pushes/shoves by physically moving other students by using his arms or whole body during transitions or when waiting in line.
 Christopher always wants to get to an activity first and needs help to reduce his problem behaviors (whining, pushing, shoving) which occur when that is not possible.
 In order to prepare Christopher for success in kindergarten and facilitate less dangerous and more appropriate student-peer interactions, staff must implement positive behavior interventions and supports to shape his behaviors to those most appropriate for kindergarten-aged children.
 Current behavior management techniques such as reactionary sitting (included time-out) or verbal reprimands are not working towards manipulating Christopher’s behavior, so use of a positive approach will offer a new solution and allow for a natural and proactive mechanism to monitor and improve Christopher’s behavior.
 Staff will implement this intervention in the classroom, especially during transitions and situations where lines are needed, in order to allow Christopher to learn these behaviors in the most naturalistic and ecologically valid setting.

-Methods

 Functional Assessment Methods

 Direct and indirect observations of the student, Christopher, were conducted in the natural settings of his preschool classroom or preschool playground by the experimenter, Gina Ciani.
 The experimenter was not previously known to the student or staff at the school prior to data collection.
 Direct observations were recorded via paper and pencil using anecdotal notes (see Appendix A) and an adapted Antecedent-Behavior-Consequence (ABC) Chart (see Appendix B).
 The adaptation to the chart was to include the setting location or activity and, during the last data collection interval, the time of behavior.
 All possible problem behaviors exhibited by the student were recorded when possible, but special attention was made to observe those behaviors which met the criteria for the operation definition of the student’s problem behaviors (Operational definition: Christopher whines by making a non-verbal high-pitched squealing sound or pushes/shoves by physically moving other students by using his arms or whole body during transitions or while waiting in line.)
 Direct observations were conducted during four sessions occurring between the hours of 9:00 A.M. and 12:30 P.M. on Monday, Wednesday or Friday.
 Activities during this time were mostly free play and playground/gym time (depending on weather) but also included approximately 15 minutes of circle time, 20 minutes of library time and 20 minutes of lunch time depending on the particular day and hours of the observations.
 The first day of observation occurred on a Monday for 3.5 hours and included only anecdotal notes.
 The succeeding sessions included primarily ABC data collection and occurred on the subsequent Wednesday, Friday and Monday for 3.5, 2 and 3 hours each, respectively.